basho/riak_kv/docs/coverage-queries.md

     * A subset of one partition
 * For TS, each chunk maps to exactly one quantum of data (aka one partition).
-Unlike KV, only a subset of full partition space will be needed, unless the TS query is extremely large
+Unlike KV, only a subset of full partition space will be needed, unless the TS query is extremely large.

 ## Code paths